biointec/columba/README.md

 This python script takes an input name and requested output name.
 It samples 100 000 reads and writes them to a fastq file [output].fastq, it is assumed that the input file is a fastq file.
 Of course sampling of the reads can be achieved in a myriad of ways.

-The sampled dataset we used for the results in the paper is available at **TODO link to dataset**
+The sampled dataset we used for the results in the paper is available [here](https://github.com/biointec/columba/releases/download/example/sampled_illumina_reads.fastq).

 ## Partitioning strategies
 To reproduce the results from table 1, run Columba with `kuch1` as option for search scheme and the different partitioning strategies `[part]` and maximal edit distances `[k]`, from the `build` folder.